Muirfield/pocketmine-plugins/RunePvP/README.md

 For the full RuinPvP experience you need additional plugins.
 For example you can get a SignShop plugin or a Gambling plugin.
-Essentially any plugin that supports PocketMoney can be used.

 Basic Usage: